jonsanchezr/react-gallery-app/README.md

-# Getting Started with Create React App
+# Gallery React App with Api Node

+Web application of an image gallery where you can see all the images, add images and delete images (CRUD IMAGES).

+The repository contains for the frontend the application developed in REACT and for the backend an API developed in NODE.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project with React and Node.

+- Language [Javascripts]
+- Database [MongoDB]
+- React.js
+- Node.js

-## Available Scripts
+## Available Scripts for React

 In the project directory, you can run: